you-dont-need/You-Dont-Need-Momentjs/README.md

 min(array);
 // => "2016-01-08T13:00:00.000Z"

-// dayjs ❌ not support minimum of the given dates
+// dayjs ❌ does not support the minimum of the given dates
 ```

 **[⬆ back to top](#quick-links)**